-The Company's ICTI differs from the net increase in net assets resulting from operations primarily due to differences in income recognition for CLO equity investments, the treatment of distributions on preferred stock and recognition of unrealized appreciation/depreciation on investments.
+The Company's ICTI differs from the net increase (decrease) in net assets resulting from operations primarily due to differences in income recognition for CLO equity investments, the treatment of distributions on preferred stock, the recognition of non-deductible excise tax expense and recognition of unrealized appreciation/depreciation on investments.
 These differences can be permanent or temporary in nature.
 GAAP requires recognition of an estimated constant yield for CLO equity investments.
-U.S. federal income tax rules, however, require recognition of net investment income reported to the Company by the underlying CLO fund in the tax period reported.
+U.S. federal income tax rules, however, require recognition of income reported to the Company by the underlying CLO fund in the tax period reported.
 Distributions on mandatorily redeemable preferred stock are reported as interest expense under GAAP but are treated as either dividends or return-of-capital distributions for federal income tax purposes.